 About the Practice

-Elmbrook Family Dental proudly provides emergency dental services to the residents of Brookfield.
+Elmbrook Family Dental proudly provides emergency dental services to the residents of Brookfield and beyond.
 The team of six dentists has extensive training in all areas of dentistry, allowing them to quickly handle emergency cases in-house at any one of their locations.
 If you’re concerned you might need urgent dental care, you can reach them through their website or at 262-784-7201.